open-make/openmakewebsite/content/blog/2021-11-12-FAIR4RH/index.en.md

 ---

 This blog post will present our progresses in our work on defining FAIR for research hardware.
-It will be updated.
+It has been updated, you can see [its history on github](https://github.com/open-make/openmakewebsite/commits/main/content/blog/2021-11-12-FAIR4RH).

+# Summary

+After initial meetings, we have created a RDA group for FAIR hardware: http://rd-alliance.org/groups/fair-principles-research-hardware.

+# Project History

-# First meeting
+## First meeting (2021-11-03)

 After calling for participants [via the GOSH forum](https://forum.openhardware.science/t/defining-fair-for-hardware/3167/5), we pulled a group of about 12 interested people.